TheCarsonWest/nerd-emoji/apush/ids/u4/New Republican Party 1850.md

 * **Key Leaders:** Salmon P. Chase,  [[Abraham Lincoln]],  and Horace Greeley

 ## What:
-The Republican Party was formed as a direct response to the Kansas-Nebraska Act, which allowed for the potential expansion of slavery into new territories.
+The Republican Party was formed as a direct response to the [[Kansas-Nebraska Act]], which allowed for the potential expansion of slavery into new territories.
 The party advocated for a platform based on opposing the expansion of slavery,  supporting free labor, and promoting economic development.

 ## Impact: Why Significant?:
 The formation of the Republican Party marked a major turning point in American politics.
 It: